-Tutor attempts to get students to engage - this developed from the tutor considering how she was dealing with the BME males, back row, in attempting to re-engage them in work and then to a general consideration of how she was engaging other students (teaching-learning engagements: behaviour/cognitive engagement).
+Disruption in classroom - this emerged mainly from the disruption caused by the BME males, back row.
+The tutor commented that she had not realised at behaviour/cognitive engagement).
 Although the tutor stated she was more likely to engage with students who were making the effort, she did not cut back her time with the male BME students (Table 4.9).
 The tutor reflected on whether she should have been doing something specific to re-engage the students following any period of disruption rather than just resuming what she was talking about, ignoring the interruption (teaching-learning engagements: means/turning points).